Sam8239/Logify/README.md

 #### Hybrid Querying:

-- The `query_logs` function decides whether to query logs from SQLite or Elasticsearch based on the number of filters and their types.
+- The `query_logs` function decides whether to query logs from PostgreSQL or Elasticsearch based on the number of filters and their types.

 #### Full Text Search: